bspk/nistpages-docker/README.md

 `./release.sh`

 For this script to work, you will need to be authenticated to Docker Hub and your account will need write permissions to the hosted repository.

+## Multi-Platform Docker images

+Multi-platform images supporting the AMD64 and ARM64 on Linux can be built using Docker buildx and QEMU emulation support.
+First, create a new builder using the `docker-container` driver using the following command:

+`docker buildx create --name multiarchbuilder --driver docker-container --bootstrap`

+Then switch to this builder using

+`docker buildx use multiarchbuilder`

+Multi-platform images must be pushed to a repository.
+The images can be built and pushed to a repository using the following example:

+`docker buildx build --platform linux/arm64,linux/amd64 --push -t csd773/nistpages-pdf:multiarch -f pdf/Dockerfile .`